National Science Foundation

 Grant in 2021

-Noble Gas Systems LLC, established in 2017 and headquartered in Novi, Michigan, specializes in the development of innovative gas storage and delivery systems tailored for the chemical and gas industries.
-The company employs conformable tank technology to provide safe and flexible solutions for storing and delivering various compressed gases, including natural gas, air, oxygen, hydrogen, and nitrogen.
-Noble Gas Systems aims to enable clients to store and utilize high-pressure gases in an economical manner, catering to the diverse needs of its clients in this sector.
+Noble Gas Systems LLC, founded in 2017 and headquartered in Novi, Michigan, specializes in the development of gas storage and delivery systems tailored for the chemical and gas industries.
+The company utilizes innovative conformable tank technology to provide safe and flexible storage solutions for various compressed gases, including natural gas, air, oxygen, hydrogen, and nitrogen.
+By enabling clients to store and utilize high-pressure gases economically, Noble Gas Systems addresses the growing demand for efficient gas management in industrial applications.

 Aquagga